 Internal links play an integral SEO role on Google and search engine optimization strategy.
 An internal link is one that points to the same domain it’s located on.
 In simple words, it’s a link that points to another page within the same site.

-Useful internal links help create a “architecture” for a specific site, allowing the distribution of link equity between internal pages under the same domain.
+Useful internal links help create an “architecture” for a specific site, allowing the distribution of link equity between internal pages under the same domain.
 Moreover, they enable users to navigate the site, discover new content, and help establish a kind of information hierarchy on your site.

 An optimal site structure resembles a pyramid, similar to the hierarchical structure of the site mentioned earlier.
 Consider the main point at the top, which is the home page: